mattrglobal/oidc-client-bound-assertions-spec/spec.md

 OpenID Providers today within OpenID Connect assume many roles, one of these is providing End-User claims to the relying party at the End-User’s consent such as their name or date of birth.
 OpenID providers performing this function are often referred to as being claims providers.
 However, the need for End-Users to be able to provide a variety of claims from different providers is only increasing as many business processes that span multiple logical domains such as KYC and education move towards digital channels.

 However, assuming a direct integration between the relying party and the claims providers leads to a difficult experience for End-Users to manage.
-Instead End-Users need a way to consolidate the different identities and claims they have available with various claims providers into one place where they can manage their release from.
+Instead, End-Users need a way to consolidate the different identities and claims they have available with various claims providers into one place where they can manage their release from.
 In doing this, a layer of indirection is created between the relying party and the claims provider through the introduction of a new party that we refer to in this specification as being the "holder".

-In OpenID Connect today the existing ways to communicate End-User claims to relying parties are the id_token and the userinfo endpoint.
+In OpenID Connect today the existing ways to communicate End-User claims to relying parties are the `id_token` and the `userinfo` endpoint.
 However, these mechanisms alone are unsuitable for the style of indirect presentation of claims to relying parties via a holder as the relying party must be able to authenticate the authority of the holder to be presenting the claims on behalf of the End-User.
-Instead, in order to support this style of flow, this specification defines a new vehicle for communicating End-User claims called a "credential".
-In addition to this definition this specification defines how an existing OpenID Provider can be extended to issue "credentials" to holders.
+Instead, to support this style of flow, this specification defines a new vehicle for communicating End-User claims called a "credential".
+Additionally, this specification defines how an existing OpenID Provider can be extended to issue "credentials" to holders.

 To reiterate, this specification defines a protocol where a Credential Issuer (OP) may provide a Credential (set of claims) to a Credential Holder (acting as an RP) of which that Credential Holder (acting as an OP) controls and may present onward to Verifiers (RPs).